-An extraordinary 37% of those polled in the WimbledonDebentureHolders.com survey this month believe that Murray can reproduce last summer’s heroics – even though the much-loved Scot has achieved little on a tennis court since winning Wimbledon in 2013.
+An extraordinary 37% of those polled in the WimbledonDebentureHolders.com survey believe that Murray can reproduce last summer’s heroics.
+Even though the Scot has achieved little since winning Wimbledon in 2013.

-The patriotic British public are backing Andy Murray to retain his Wimbledon title, despite his patchy performances over the last few months.
+The patriotic British public are backing Andy Murray to retain his Wimbledon title.

 The 500 UK-based participants in an exclusive WimbledonDebentureHolders.com survey were also asked to name the most likely Wimbledon Ladies Singles champion for 2014 and the resounding favourite was Serena Williams, with a commanding 40% of votes.

 No surprises there!